 Furthermore, it is possible to provide other antioxidants which complete the action of vitamin E and selenium.
-For example, in addition to optimal doses of vitamin E and organic selenium, the feeds in our range intended for horses in very hard work (ADULT MIX ENERGY, ADULT SCIENCE ENERGY and ADULT SPECIFIC ENERGY for horses predisposed to myopathies) provide also at optimal levels, stable forms of vitamin C and natural superoxide dismutase (SOD) extracted from a particular variety of melon.
+For example, in addition to optimal doses of vitamin E and organic selenium, the feeds in our range intended for horses in very hard work REVERDY ADULT SCIENCE ENERGY and REVERDY ADULT SPECIFIC ENERGY for horses predisposed to myopathies) provide also at optimal levels, stable forms of vitamin C and natural superoxide dismutase (SOD) extracted from a particular variety of melon.

 In case of traditional feeding (straights), or if the concentrate feed provides insufficient vitamin E, it is possible to provide it separately via REVERDY NATURAL E. This supplement contains natural vitamin E which is better absorbed and more effective than the synthetic form (but it is more fragile, so difficult to incorporate into feeds).